nekitmm/starnet/README.md

 <a href="https://www.dropbox.com/s/6zrlhrd03hlo810/starnet_weights.zip?dl=0">LINK</a>
 </div>

-Weights are available under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">
-Attribution-NonCommercial-ShareAlike 4.0 International Creative Commons</a> license.

-In short:
-You are free to use and redistribute them in any medium or format, but only **under the same** license terms.
-You can transform, and build your projects upon them.
-You can **NOT** use them for commercial purposes.
-You must give appropriate credit for usage of these weights.

-The weights are distributed on an "AS IS" BASIS WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED.

 **Some technical info**

 Throughout the code all input and output images are 8 bits per channel tif images.